-- Double click the Mac OS X or Macintosh HD (Startup Disk) icon on your desktop, Library, Printers, Brother, then Utilities. - 2 Double click the Remote Setup icon. - 3 Enter a password.
-The default Password is "access". - 4 Click TCP/IP. - 5 You can now change the print server settings.
+- 1 Double click the Macintosh HD icon on your desktop, Library, Printers, Brother, then Utilities. - 2 Double click the Remote Setup icon. - 3 Enter a password.
+The default password is "access". - 4 Click TCP/IP. - 5 You can now change the print server settings.